 Shelter Scotland campaigned to end Right to Buy, to safeguard social rented homes for future generations.

 The Right to Buy policy meant many of the most popular homes were sold, narrowing the choices for those left behind.

 After many years of campaigning, Right to Buy finally came to an end on 1 August 2016, helping to relieve the pressure on social housing stock.

 Once the Right to Buy was ended our campaigning didn't stop there: we knew many more social rented houses were required.

 With 150,000 people on housing waiting lists we knew a significant step change in the supply of affordable housing was needed.

-The Scottish Government responded to our campaigning and in 2016 committed to build 50,000 new affordable homes to help tackle Scotland’s housing crisis.
+The Scottish Government responded to our campaigning and in 2016 committed to build 50,000 new affordable homes to help tackle Scotland’s housing emergency.

 Make Renting Right

 Shelter Scotland campaigned for over 10 years to ‘Make Renting Right‘ as we wanted a safer, more secure, flexible renting market that works for everyone.